-- 2. the end of ownership

-- 3. the transfer of ownership

-- 4. the acquisition from an unknown source

-- 5. the loss of title due to destruction of the item
+- 4. the acquisition from an unknown source - 5. the loss of title due to destruction of the item

 It may also describe events where a collector appropriates legal title, for example by annexation or field collection.
 The interpretation of the museum notion of "accession" differs between institutions.
 The CRM therefore models legal ownership (E8 Acquisition) and physical custody (E10 Transfer of Custody) separately.
 Institutions will then model their specific notions of accession and deaccession as combinations of these.

-- the collection of a hammer-head shark of the genus Sphyrna (Carchariniformes) XXXtbc by John Steinbeck and Edward Ricketts at Puerto Escondido in the Gulf of Mexico on March 25th, 1940 - the acquisition of El Greco's painting entitled 'The Apostles Peter and Paul' by the State Hermitage in Saint Petersburg - the loss of my stuffed chaffinch 'Fringilla coelebs Linnaeus, 1758' due to insect damage last year

-P22 transferred title to (acquired title through): E39 Actor P23 transferred title from (surrendered title through): E39 Actor P24 transferred title of (changed ownership through): E18 Physical Thing
+Examples • the collection of a hammer-head shark of the genus Sphyrna (Carchariniformes) XXXtbc by John Steinbeck and Edward Ricketts at Puerto Escondido in the Gulf of Mexico on March 25th, 1940 the acquisition of El Greco's painting entitled 'The Apostles Peter and Paul' by the State Hermitage in Saint Petersburg the loss of my stuffed chaffinch 'Fringilla coelebs Linnaeus, 1758' due to insect damage D. ( the loss of my stuffed challing Fringula coelebs Linnaeus, 1758 due to insect damage last year Properties: P22 transferred title to (acquired title through): E39 Actor P23 transferred title from (surrendered title through): E39 Actor P24 transferred title of (changed ownership through): E18 Physical Thing E9 Move Subclass of: E7 Activity Scope note: This class comprises changes of the physical location of the instances of E19 Physical Object.

-E9 Move

-Subclass of: E7 Activity 54001455 01.
-117 1 1001 100

-Scope note: This class comprises changes of the physical location of the instances of E19 Physical Object.

 Note, that the class E9 Move inherits the property P7 took place at (witnessed): E53 Place.
 This property should be used to describe the trajectory or a larger area within which a move takes place, whereas the properties P26 moved to (was destination of), P27 moved from (was origin of) describe the start and end points only.
 Moves may also be documented to consist of other moves (via P9 consists of (forms part of)), in order to describe intermediate stages on a trajectory.
 In that case, start and end points of the partial moves should match appropriately between each other and with the overall event.

-- the relocation of London Bridge from the UK to the USA - the movement of the exhibition "Treasures of Tutankhamun" 1976-1979

-P25 moved (moved by): E19 Physical Object P26 moved to (was destination of): E53 Place P27 moved from (was origin of): E53 Place

-E10 Transfer of Custody
+Examples the relocation of London Bridge from the UK to the USA the movement of the exhibition "Treasures of Tut-Ankh-Amun" 1976-1979 Properties: the movement of the exhibition intensities of rate-anti-antitier 1970 1979 P25 moved (moved by): E19 Physical Object P26 moved to (was destination of): E53 Place P27 moved from (was origin of): E53 Place E10 Transfer o of Custody

+Subclass of: $\underline{E7}$ Activity